SergioVidiellaPinto/python-reddit-crawler/README.md

 * /api/v1.0/update [GET]
 It updates the submissions of the current N pages

-* /api/v1.0/top/comments
+* /api/v1.0/top/comments [GET]
  It returns the top 10 submissions by comment

-* /api/v1.0/top/comments/external
+* /api/v1.0/top/comments/external [GET]
  It returns the top 10 external submissions by comment

-* /api/v1.0/top/comments/internal
+* /api/v1.0/top/comments/internal [GET]
  It returns the top 10 internal submissions by comment

-* /api/v1.0/top/score
+* /api/v1.0/top/score [GET]
  It returns the top 10 submissions by score

-* /api/v1.0/top/score/external
+* /api/v1.0/top/score/external [GET]
  It returns the top 10 external submissions by score

-* /api/v1.0/top/score/internal
+* /api/v1.0/top/score/internal [GET]
  It returns the top 10 internal submissions by score